Jennifer's Body: Contemporary

-Michael Sragow of Baltimore Sun described the only "perfect aspect" of Jennifer's Body as being its title.
+Michael Sragow of The Baltimore Sun described the only "perfect aspect" of Jennifer's Body as being its title.
 "No one is going to like this movie for its brain", he said.
 Claudia Puig of USA Today stated of the film, "Jennifer's Body is not as hot as you hope it would be".
 Where others praised the film's dialogue, MSNBC's Alonso Duralde called the writing lazy and "[w]orse still, all of Cody's trademark pop-culture–infused dialogue stands out as artificial and precious".
 Jennifer's Body, he said, wants "so badly" to be a Heathers-esque dark comedy, "but its shortcomings makes you appreciate why that earlier film was so great".
 Ty Burr of The Boston Globe also said the film wants to be like Heathers, and reminded him "a lot" of Heathers but the only scene in the film that "actually feels dangerous" is when the possessed Jennifer initiates a long and passionate kiss with Needy, which the film "very, very nervously backs away from" and that "Jennifer's Body falls into the dispiriting category of dumb movies made by smart people, in this case a glibly clever writer and a talented director who think a few wisecracks are enough to subvert the teen horror genre".

 Retrospective

+Jennifer's Body has been re-evaluated over the years.
 In 2018, Constance Grady reported in Vox that a new critical consensus was forming that appreciated the film as a "forgotten feminist classic".
-She stated that after the Me Too movement highlighted routine sexual harassment and misconduct in the media industry, the film's story of "a group of powerful men sacrificing a girl's body on the altar of their own professional advancement" became "uncomfortably familiar."
+She stated that after the MeToo movement highlighted routine sexual harassment and misconduct in the media industry, the film's story of "a group of powerful men sacrificing a girl's body on the altar of their own professional advancement" became "uncomfortably familiar".
 This, according to Grady, allowed viewers to see the film, rather than as a sex fantasy, as a revenge fantasy as Jennifer uses her abused body against her attackers.

-According to the screenwriter, Diablo Cody, the film was marketed "all wrong".
+According to Cody, the film was marketed "all wrong".
 She had argued with executives who wanted "to market this to boys who like Megan Fox.
 That's who's going to see it.
 And I was like.
 No!
 This is a movie for girls too!
 That audience, they did not attempt to reach."

 In a 2022 essay on its status as a classic queer and bisexual film, Carmen Maria Machado wrote that Jennifer's Body speaks to "what it means to experience parallel sexualities with your best friend as you punch through the last vestiges of childhood."
 Machado rejects accusations that the film is guilty of queerbaiting, considering it instead an effective depiction of the "central body of water that is bisexuality" which many queer people spend at least some of their life in.